Application Submission Procedures

 What HumRRO program areas am I most likely to support during the internship?

-- Interns will have an opportunity to assist researchers in a variety of our program areas (typically 3 or 4 program areas), but the most common I-O psychology related program areas that interns support are Personnel Selection and Development (PSD) and Assessment Research and Analysis (ARA).
+- Interns will have an opportunity to assist researchers in a variety of our program areas (typically 3 or 4 program areas), but the most common I-O psychology related program areas that interns support are Personnel Selection and Development (PSD), Assessment Research and Analysis (ARA) and the Talent Assessment & Analytics Program.

 - Education Measurement interns typically support the Educational Policy Impact Center (EPIC) and/or Validity Investigation for Education & the Workplace (VIEW) program areas.